-An adjudicator (someone who reviews your application) from the Department of Labor may contact you and/or your employer if:
+An adjudicator (someone who reviews your application) from the Department of Labor may call or email you if:

 - information is missing, or

-you and your employer disagree about any of these issues.
+- you and your employer disagree about facts related to your eligibility.

 How do I apply?

 In Vermont, initial claims for unemployment compensation must be done by phone or online.
 Call 1-877-214-3332 or fill out the online form here.